jameshughes89/cs102/src/site/topics/bags/bag-implementations.rst

 .. warning::

-    Iterators are the focus of the next topic, so they are only presented briefly here.
+    Iterators are the focus of another topic, so they are only briefly presented here.

-* We made use of this method in other methods by calling ``this.iterator()``
+* Iterators are used to provide a common way to iterator over a collection, regardless of the underlying contained

-* Which calls the method ``iterator`` from this class
+    * Array vs. linked structure

 .. literalinclude:: /../main/java/ArrayIndexedBag.java
     :language: java